What are Canadian Depositary Receipts (CDRs) – Should you invest in CDRs?

 It is always great to see innovation and new products in the banking and investing industry.
 A few months ago, CIBC introduced the Canadian Depositary Receipts (CDRs) on the NEO Exchange as a way to provide Canadian investors with yet another option for investing in non-Canadian companies.

 Canadian Depositary Receipts, or CDRs, may not be a familiar name for many readers.
 However, some readers may be aware of American Depositary Receipts, or ADRs.
 ADRs have been trading in the US for many years as a way for investors to buy shares of companies that are listed outside of the US.
 For example, we own Unilever PLC via the Unilever ADR listed on NYSE.
-In case you’re wondering, there are many ADRs available on the NYSE.

 With CDRs becoming increasingly more popular, a few readers have emailed me about whether it makes sense to invest in CDRs instead of directly trading US stocks.